 Sous vide refers to placing meat in a vacuum pouch or glass and cook it in the water for a long period of time.

-With this method, the meat is cooked slowly and at a lower temperature.
+With this method, your prime rib is cooked slowly and at a lower temperature.

 Because of the enhanced flavor that this cooking method can provide for the meat, a lot of people are interested to learn how to sous vide prime rib.

 It’s not really as complicated as many people think.
 Once you learn the proper way of doing it, you will find yourself doing it more often.
 Aside from making your food even more flavorful, the vitamins and minerals of the meat will remain since they won’t get lost during the cooking process.